philippinespire/pire_ssl_data_processing/README.md

 In this section you will identify contigs and regions within contigs to be used as candidate regions to develop the probes from.

-You will create the followin 4 files:
+Among other outpue, you will create the following 4 files:
 1. *.fasta.masked: The masked fasta file
-2. *.fasta.masked.gff: The gff file created from repeat masking (identifies regions of genome that were masked)
+2. *.fasta.out.gff: The gff file created from repeat masking (identifies regions of genome that were masked)
 3. *_augustus.gff: The gff file created from gene prediction (identifies putative coding regions)
 4. *_per10000_all.bed: The bed file with target regions (1 set of 2 probes per target region).